 The RT score proves that Origins is far worse and I will personally never understand how The Wolverine managed 70% as it is by far the most forgettable X-Men movie ever released.
 Days of Future Past’s 91% ranks higher than even the best of superhero movies.

 Now I’m not saying that an RT score demonstrates the quality of a movie accurately.
-There have been many occasions where I couldn’t have disagreed more with a RT score.
+There have been many occasions where I couldn’t have disagreed more with an RT score.
 It also does not mean that DOFP is the best superhero movie ever.
 It merely states whether critics found more things wrong with a film or more things right.
-If X-Men: Apocalypse lands on 49% it would mean that it is 1% more than The Last Stand.
+If X-Men: Apocalypse lands on 49%, it would mean that it is 1% more than The Last Stand.

-Two things: There is no way that this film is as bad as The Last Stand and there is no way that it is 49% good and 51% bad.
+Two things: There is no way that this film is as bad as The Last Stand, and there is no way that it is 49% good and 51% bad.
 I get it that this is all just my opinion, but it has never been clearer that a film is suffering from bad reviews solely based on the fact that it was unfortunate enough to compete against a very strong predecessor and against a time in which there is no lack of other great superhero films.
 The one thing that X-Men: Apocalypse has in common with DOFP is also the most important: It is thoroughly enjoyable.
 No one ever says Return of the Jedi is the worst of the original trilogy.
 They merely say that Empire Strikes Back is the best.
 That should not and will not affect how people feel about Return of the Jedi.
 Let’s keep that in mind when discussing this film in 20 years.

 X-Men: Apocalypse isn’t the worst film in the new trilogy.
 Days of Future Past is merely the best.
 And that’s okay.